ANNIZHENG/Point_Cloud_Data_Structure/README.md

-├── visualizations/    # contains produced data visualizations in the chosen data structures ├── tests/    # several old python codes for implementing those visualizations │   ├── env/    # the environment for running the test codes ├── Octree-Visual.ipynb/    # the most updated code for creating node.csv and edge.csv for octree visualization in Gephi ├── KDTree-Visual.ipynb/    # the most updated code for creating node.csv and edge.csv for K-D tree visualization in Gephi ├── RTree-Visual.ipynb/    # the most updated (yet incomplete) code for creating R tree visualization using matplotlib └── README.md
+├── visualizations/    # contains produced data visualizations in the chosen data structures ├── tests/    # several old python codes for implementing those visualizations │   ├── env/    # the environment for running the test codes ├── Octree-Visual.ipynb/    # code for creating node.csv and edge.csv for creating octree visualization in Gephi and some topological data analysis
+├── KDTree-Standard-Visual.ipynb/    # code for creating node.csv and edge.csv for creating standard K-D tree visualization in Gephi and doing some topological data analysis
+├── KDTree-Adaptive-Visual.ipynb/    # code for creating node.csv and edge.csv for creating adaptive K-D tree (axis-split based on variance) visualization in Gephi and some topological data analysis
+├── RTree-Visual.ipynb/    # (incomplete) code for creating R tree visualization using matplotlib └── README.md
 ```